dchebotarov/haplotool-docs/docs/filtering.rst

 Region-based filtering
 ----------------------

-You can create a subset based on genomic region (provide Chromosome, From, To in the "By map" tab) or based on numeric indices ( By marker number, enter From marker no. and To marker no.)
+You can create a subset based on genomic region (provide Chromosome, From, To in the "By map" tab) or based on numeric indices
+(select "By marker number" tab, enter "From marker no." and "To marker no." ).

-Click "Create subset" to add the selected subset to the dataset list.
+Click **Create subset** to add the selected subset to the dataset list.

-The subset will contain all individuals from the original dataset, only markers will be affected.
+The subset will contain all samples from the original dataset, only markers will be affected.